JaySoftwareSolutionsLLC/FSND/projects/01_fyyur/starter_code/README.md

 // DONE Understand the Project Structure (explained above) and where important files are located.
 // DONE Build and run local development following the Development Setup steps below.
-3. Fill in the missing functionality in this application: this application currently pulls in fake data, and needs to now connect to a real database and talk to a real backend.
+// DONE?
+Fill in the missing functionality in this application: this application currently pulls in fake data, and needs to now connect to a real database and talk to a real backend.
-3. Fill out every `TODO` section throughout the codebase.
+4. Fill out every `TODO` section throughout the codebase.
 We suggest going in order of the following:

   // DONE Connect to a database in `config.py`.
 A project submission that uses a local database connection is fine.
   2. Using SQLAlchemy, set up normalized models for the objects we support in our web app in `/models.py`.
 Check out the sample pages provided at /artists/1, /venues/1, and /shows/1 for examples of the data we want to model, using all of the learned best practices in database schema design.
 Implement missing model properties and relationships using database migrations via Flask-Migrate.